 - 1. The instructor reserves the right to alter the course schedule, assignments, reports, grading scale, and evaluation methods depending on class performance or other circumstances. - 2.
 All correspondence will be through WKU email and blackboard.
-It is the student's responsibility to check their email and blackboard site regularly. - 3.
-Late assignments will not be accepted except in extreme circumstances or emergencies.
-Exceptions or late submissions will not be allowed for inability to access a computer, internet, required textbook, travel or personal events even if associated with WKU or other courses.
+It is the student's responsibility to check their email and blackboard site regularly.

+- 3. Late assignments will not be accepted except in extreme circumstances or emergencies.
 If you are unable to complete an assignment due to an unexpected emergency situation, you MUST notify me via BOTH phone 270-745-5854 AND email Melanie.Eaton@wku.edu BEFORE the assignment is due.
 It will be up to the Instructor's discretion to determine if a late submission will be allowed or a zero (0) will be given for that assignment. - 4.
 All assignments must be submitted via blackboard unless otherwise noted. - 5.
 All items in each Module are due by 11:59 PM on the date specified on your calendar and in Blackboard.
-Any late submissions, even if it is only one minute, will NOT be accepted.

-- 6. Any computer failures, submission errors or internet access connection problems will not be acceptable excuses for late assignments.
+Any late submissions, even if it is only one minute, will NOT be accepted. - 6.
+Exceptions or late submissions will not be allowed regardless of computer failures, inability to access a computer, not having the required textbook, travel or personal events even if associated with WKU or other courses, submission errors or internet access connection problems will not be acceptable excuses for late assignments.
 Every student is responsible to submit assignments in a timely manner to avoid these last minute problems.
 Other than quizzes, students will be allowed up to 2 submission attempts to avoid these issues. - 7.
 Specific formatting requirements for papers and assignments will be given for each assignment. - 8.
 Cheating and plagiarism of any kind will not be tolerated in this course.
-Suspicion of either of these offenses will result in a failing grade for the assignment or assessment given or the entire course.
-The instructor reserves the right to report all instances of cheating or plagiarism to the university as appropriate or necessary. - 9.
+Suspicion of either of these offenses may result in a failing grade for the assignment or assessment given or the entire course.
+The instructor reserves the right to report all instances of cheating or plagiarism to the university as is appropriate or necessary. - 9.
 If you have any questions or need assistance, please contact me via email.
 I will typically respond to all emails within 48 hours Monday Thursday and 72 hours Friday Sunday.